Implement Event tracking with Matomo

 - Event Value: 1000

-You may notice that as the value is a number, it does not require single quotation marks as the previous text strings do.
-If you’d like to learn more about tracking events with JavaScript, visit the Matomo developer guide.
+Because the value is a number, it does not require single quotation marks as the previous text strings do.
+To learn more about tracking events with JavaScript, visit the Matomo developer guide.